Alison Tsai - Co-Chair

 Fiona Chan is a partner in the corporate department of Appleby’s Hong Kong office, advising on a full spectrum of banking, finance, corporate, technology & innovation, private client & trust and non-contentious insurance matters relating to the laws of British Virgin Islands, Cayman Islands and Bermuda.
 Fiona has almost 20 years of offshore and onshore legal experiences, including 10 years at the London and Hong Kong offices of Clifford Chance.
 She is a regular speaker at conferences and seminars and contributor to leading journals.

-Esther Yee - Communications
+Esther Yee - Member, Knowledge Empowerment and Communications

-Senior Associate - Slaughter and May
+Counsel - Slaughter and May

 Esther is a corporate lawyer based in Hong Kong, and is qualified as a solicitor in England and Wales and as a solicitor in Hong Kong.
 She advises public and private companies, financial advisers and private equity / financial investors on IPOs, fund-raisings, acquisitions and disposals, joint venture arrangements, public takeovers and privatisations, and strategic investments.
 She also advises public companies and financial institutions on regulatory compliance matters.